(Disclosure: Some of the links below may be affiliate links)

 However, there is potentially an issue with that simulation.
 What if we are not in the same situation now anymore?
-What if the chances of success in recent years are significantly different from before?
+What if the chances of success in recent years significantly differ from before?

 I thought it would be an interesting analysis to focus on the last 50 years instead of taking the full 150 years of data.
-For instance, this would mean there would be no Great Depression in the analysis.
+For instance, this would mean no Great Depression in the analysis.

-So, let’s see if the 4 percent rule would have worked in the last 50 years.
+So, we will see if the 4 percent rule would have worked in the last 50 years.
 And, of course, we test many more withdrawal rates!